|Values are valid only on day of printing.|

 Porphyrias are a group of inherited disorders resulting from enzyme defects in the heme biosynthetic pathway.
-Aminolevulinic acid (ALA) dehydratase (ALAD) deficiency porphyria (ADP) results from a deficiency of ALAD, which causes ALA accumulation with subsequent excretion in the urine.
+A defect in the second enzyme of this pathway causes 5-aminolevulinic acid (ALA) dehydratase (ALAD) deficiency porphyria (ADP).
+A marked deficiency of ALAD causes the accumulation and subsequent urinary excretion of large amounts of ALA.
 Urinary porphobilinogen (PBG) remains essentially normal, which rules out other forms of acute porphyria.

 ADP is an autosomal recessive, acute hepatic porphyria that produces neurologic symptoms similar to those seen in acute intermittent porphyria.
 Symptoms include acute abdominal pain, peripheral neuropathy, nausea, vomiting, constipation, and diarrhea.
 Respiratory impairment, seizures, and psychosis are possible during an acute period.
 ADP is extremely rare with only 7 cases described in the literature since 1979.